kubeflow/website/content/en/docs/started/installing-kubeflow.md

 +++

-This pages shows how to install Kubeflow standalone components or Kubeflow Platform using package distributions or raw manifests.
+This pages describes how to install Kubeflow standalone components or Kubeflow Platform using package distributions or raw manifests.
 Check [the introduction guide](/docs/started/introduction) to understand what are Kubeflow standalone components and what is Kubeflow Platform.